ChrisMunozCodes/PixelVisionize/README.md

 9. Now go back to your github and a button will appear that prompts you to make a pull request
 ```

-After your pull request is merged, you can delete your branch